adamhadani/logtools/PYTHON3-ADDITIONS.md

    + support of additional data base transactions:
      + table creation (for now table wired in, ... this may become parametrizable)
-	 + able to use SQLAlchemy via non ORM connections and OPRM sessions
+	 + able to use SQLAlchemy via non ORM connections and ORM sessions
 	 + able to use "mapped table"